kavyaNarkar/kavyaNarkar/README.md

 ---

-## 🎯 Current Objective
+# 🎯 Current Objective

-Building scalable systems.
+Scaling Recursions.
-Growing Recursions.
+Building smarter systems.
 Outgrowing yesterday’s limits.

 ---

-## 🦾 Final Note
+# 🦾 Final Words

-I don’t try to be the smartest in the room.
+I don’t try to be the loudest developer in the room.

-I try to be the one who builds the room.
+I prefer being the one who builds the room.

 ⭐ Follow if you respect builders.
 💥 Star if you respect execution.